stanley-gu/qual/proposal.md

 [@Ding2006]: Fibronectin Enhances In Vitro Vascular Calcification by Promoting Osteoblastic Differentiation of Vascular Smooth Muscle Cells Via ERK Pathway

+### Intimal Calcification

+[@Giachelli1993]: Osteopontin Is Elevated during Neointima Formation in Rat Arteries and Is a Novel Component of Human Atherosclerotic Plaques

-## Mechanisms Behind Arterial Calcification
+## Mechanisms Behind Medial Arterial Calcification

 [@Jono2000]: quantification of calcification. treatment of HSMC with phosphate.
 Immortal HSMC.
 Causes differentiation

 [@Addison2007]: pyrophosphate inhibits mineralization through  three mechanisms - binding to mineral, upregulating Opn and decreasing expression of TNAP

+Whole Mechanism:
+[@Nitschke2012a]: Genetics in arterial calcification: lessons learned from rare diseases.
+General review and also includes PIT2
+[@Rutsch2011]: Genetics in arterial calcification: pieces of a puzzle and cogs in a wheel.

-## NT5E Mutations and Associated Mechanisms
+### ecto-5'-nucleotidase (CD73)NT5E Mutations and Associated Phenotype

 [@Colgan2006]: CD73 physiological roles
 [@Zimmermann1992]: Review on CD39 and CD73 family of diseases